-The procedure in this section is for evaluating and determining the Opacity of continuous Fugitive Dust Emissions by a qualified observer.
-Sources of these Emissions include activities that produce Emissions continuously during operations, such as earthmoving, Grading, and Trenching.
-Emissions from these types of activities are considered continuous even though the speed of the activity may vary and Emissions may be controlled to 100%, producing no visible Emissions, during parts of the operation.
+The procedure in this section is for evaluating and determining the opacity of continuous fugitive dust emissions by a qualified observer.
+Sources of these emissions include activities that produce emissions continuously during operations, such as earthmoving, grading, and trenching.
+Emissions from these types of activities are considered continuous even though the speed of the activity may vary and emissions may be controlled to 100%, producing no visible emissions, during parts of the operation.
 The qualified observer should do the following:

-(a) Position: Stand at a position at least 20 feet from the Fugitive Dust source to provide a clear view of the Emissions, with the sun oriented in the 140 sector to the back.
-Consistent as much as possible with maintaining this stance, make Opacity observations from a position such that the line of sight is approximately perpendicular to the plume and wind direction.
-The observer may follow the Fugitive Dust plume generated by mobile earthmoving equipment as long as the sun re- mains oriented in the 140 sector to the back.
-As much as possible, do not include more than one plume in the line of sight at one time.

-- (b) Field Records: Record the site name, Fugitive Dust source type (e.g., earthmoving, Grading, Trenching), method of control used (if any), observer's name, certification data and affiliation, and a sketch of the observer's position relative to the Fugitive Dust source.
-Also, record the time, estimated distance to the Fugitive Dust source location, approximate wind direction, estimated wind speed, description of the sky condition (presence and color of clouds), observer's position relative to the Fugitive Dust source, color of the plume, and type of background of the visible Emission observation when Opacity readings are initiated and completed. - (c) Observations: Make Opacity observations, to the extent possible, using a contrasting background that is perpendicular to the line of sight.
+- (a) Position: Stand at a position at least 20 feet from the fugitive dust source to provide a clear view of the emissions, with the sun oriented in the 140 sector to the back.
+Consistent as much as possible with maintaining this stance, make opacity observations from a position such that the line of sight is approximately perpendicular to the plume and wind direction.
+The observer may follow the fugitive dust plume generated by mobile earthmoving equipment as long as the sun remains oriented in the 140° sector to the back.
+As much as possible, do not include more than one plume in the line of sight at one time. - (b) Field Records: Record the site name, fugitive dust source type (e.g., earthmoving, grading, trenching), method of control used (if any), observer's name, certification data and affiliation, and a sketch of the observer's position relative to the fugitive dust source.
+Also, record the time, estimated distance to the fugitive dust source location, approximate wind direction, estimated wind speed, description of the sky condition (presence and color of clouds), observer's position relative to the fugitive dust source, color of the plume, and type of background on the Clark County DAQ Visible Emission Evaluation (VEE) Form when opacity readings are initiated and completed. - (c) Observations: Make opacity observations, to the extent possible, using a contrasting background that is perpendicular to the line of sight.
 Observe at a point just beyond where material is no longer being deposited out of the plume (normally three feet above the surface from which the plume is generated).
 The initial observation should begin immediately after a plume has been created above the surface involved.
 Do not look continuously at the plume, but instead observe the plume momentarily at 15-second intervals.
-For Fugitive Dust from earthmoving equipment, make Opacity observations at a point just beyond where material is not being deposited out of the plume (normally three feet above the mechanical equipment generating the plume). - (d) Recording Observations: Record the Opacity observations to the nearest 5% every 15 seconds on an observational record sheet.
-Each momentary observation recorded represents the average Opacity of Emissions for a 15-second period.
-If multiple plumes exist at the time of an observation, do not record an Opacity reading; mark an "x" for that reading.
-If the equipment generating the plume travels outside the field of observation, resulting in an inability to maintain sun orientation within the 140□ sector, or if the equipment ceases operating, mark an "x" for the 15-second interval reading.
-Readings identified as "x" shall be considered interrupted readings. - (e) Data Reduction For Time-Averaged Method: For each set of 12 or 24 consecutive readings, calculate the appropriate average Opacity.
+For fugitive dust from earthmoving equipment, make opacity observations at a point just beyond where material is not being deposited out of the plume (normally three feet above the mechanical equipment generating the plume).

+- (d) Recording Observations: Record the opacity observations to the nearest 5% every 15 seconds on a Clark County DAQ Visible Emission Evaluation (VEE) Form.
+Each momentary observation recorded represents the average opacity of emissions for a 15-second period.
+If multiple plumes exist at the time of an observation, do not record an opacity reading; mark an "x" for that reading.
+If the equipment generating the plume travels outside the field of observation, resulting in an inability to maintain sun orientation within the 140° sector, or if the equipment ceases operating, mark an "x" for the 15-second interval reading.
+Readings identified as "x" shall be considered interrupted readings. - (e) Data Reduction For Time-Averaged Method: For each set of 12 or 24 consecutive readings, calculate the appropriate average opacity.
 Sets shall consist of consecutive observations; however, readings immediately preceding and following interrupted readings shall be deemed consecutive.
 In no case shall two sets overlap, resulting in multiple violations.